-Rachel Stahl is Lecturer in Medicine in the Division of Endocrinology, Diabetes and Metabolism at Weill Cornell Medicine (WCM) in New York City.
-Rachel’s clinical focus is on using individualized nutrition therapy strategies and behavior modification, diabetes technology, and digital healthcare to achieve better health outcomes.
+Rachel Stahl is a Lecturer in Medicine in the Division of Endocrinology, Diabetes and Metabolism at Weill Cornell Medicine (WCM) in New York City.
+As a Registered Dietitian and Diabetes Care and Education Specialist, Rachel’s clinical focus is on using individualized nutrition therapy strategies and behavior modification, diabetes technology, and digital healthcare to achieve better health outcomes.
 She specializes in prediabetes, diabetes, weight management, PCOS, and cardiovascular disease.
 In addition to clinical care, she has additional roles as lifestyle coach and coordinator for the hospital's Diabetes Prevention Program and is actively involved in interdisciplinary education, especially as it relates to nutrition, diabetes management and technology.

 Rachel earned her Bachelor of Arts from Colgate University graduating Summa Cum Laude and Phi Beta Kappa, and received her Master’s of Science Degree in Clinical Nutrition from New York University.